Abdelrhman-AK/WinPaletter/Documentations/LegacyOS/LegacyOS.md

 # Getting ready Windows XP to make it can launch WinPaletter

-1. Download latest release of [Skulltrail192/One-Core-API]([GitHub - Skulltrail192/One-Core-Api: A complete layer to get compatibility on XP/2003 for newer applications](https://github.com/Skulltrail192/One-Core-Api)).
+1. Download latest release of [Skulltrail192/One-Core-API](https://github.com/Skulltrail192/One-Core-Api).

 2. Install it in the target real\virtual machine.